yugabyte/ybm-cli/docs/ybm_backup_restore.md

 ## ybm backup restore

-Restore backups into a cluster in YugabyteDB Managed
+Restore backups into a cluster in YugabyteDB Aeon

 ### Synopsis

-Restore backups into a cluster in  YugabyteDB Managed
+Restore backups into a cluster in  YugabyteDB Aeon

 ```
 ybm backup restore [flags]